-Make 90 homemade apple pies, bake countless cookies and cakes, and create handmade items to raise money for the Association.
+They make 90 homemade apple pies, bake countless cookies and cakes, and create handmade items to raise money for the Association.

-Look after the garden, prune the lilacs, spread sand on the golf course, build walkways, pour cement, clean the ovens, decorate the hall, wash the windows and man the information kiosk.
+They look after the garden, prune the lilacs, spread sand on the golf course, build walkways, pour cement, clean the ovens, decorate the hall, wash the windows and man the information kiosk.

-Organize the Fashion show, Artisan Market, Plant Sale, Potluck dinners, Movie nights, Pickleball, Bocce and Golf Tournaments, Golf Clinics.
+They organize the Fashion show, Artisan Market, Plant Sale, Potluck dinners, Movie nights, Pickleball, Bocce and Golf Tournaments, Golf Clinics.
 Kids Christmas Shopping, and a Wine and Cheese for Newcomers.
 They even cooked a 100 pound pig and vats of lobsters!

 Who are they?